What Trump Has Done With Social Security So Far

 Read: Social Security Login Changes Taking Effect Soon

-The Social Security Administration will begin paying retroactive benefits and increase monthly benefit payments to over 3.2 million individuals whose benefits were affected by the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO).
-If you are a public sector employee whose Social Security benefits were reduced or eliminated by the Windfall Elimination Provision (WEP) and/or Government Pension Offset (GPO, your April check should be bigger than last month’s benefit.
+The Social Security Administration has started paying retroactive benefits and increasing monthly benefit payments to over 3.2 million individuals whose benefits were affected by the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO).
+If you are a public sector employee whose Social Security benefits were reduced or eliminated by the Windfall Elimination Provision (WEP) and/or Government Pension Offset (GPO, your April check should have been bigger than March's benefit.

 Read: Social Security Sent Out Billions in Back Payments This Week.
 Here's What You Need to Know.